CDCgov/dibbs-ecr-refiner/docs/tes/README.md

 ```

 > [!NOTE]
-> the `"$schema"` value is for using the Kulala NeoVim package.
-There are likely other `.env` examples if you are using a different tool for `.http` files.
+> These are just two examples and there may be others based on the development tools that you use for `.http` files.

 ### Working with the python examples